Mezzo-Soprano

 To get Acrobat Reader for pdf files:

-Ms. Knapp is a versatile performer who has performed extensively with opera companies throughout the region, including Tacoma Opera, Washington East Opera, Skagit Opera, Opera Pacifica, Lyric Opera Northwest, Off-Center Opera, Rogue Opera, NOISE, University of Washington Opera, and Rainier Lyric Opera.
-Her operatic credits include Cherubino in Le Nozze di Figaro, Charlotte in Werther, Suzuki and Kate Pinkerton in Madama Butterfly, Santuzza in Cavalleria Rusticana, Carmen and Mercedes in Carmen, Hansel and the Mother in Hansel and Gretel, The Mother in Amahl and the Night Visitors, Dorabella in Cosi Fan Tutte, The Third Lady and The First Lady in The Magic Flute, Dame Quickly in Falstaff, Michelle Ravel in John Duffy’s Black Water, Cecily in La Divina, and Clara Deluso in Signor Deluso
+Le Nozze di Figaro, Charlotte in Werther, Suzuki and Kate Pinkerton in Madama Butterfly, Santuzza in Cavalleria Rusticana, Carmen and Mercedes in Carmen, Hansel and the Mother in Hansel and Gretel, The Mother in Amahl and the Night Visitors, Dorabella in Cosi Fan Tutte, The Third Lady and The First Lady in The Magic Flute, Dame Quickly in Falstaff, Michelle Ravel in John Duffy’s Black Water, Cecily in La Divina, and Clara Deluso in Signor Deluso

-In recording, Ms. Knapp can be heard on Matt Messina’s 2000 album from Sapristi Productions, The Boy Who Held the World in the lyrical song “Adonde Fuiste”.
+In recording, Ms. Knapp can be heard as the alto soloist in Kirkland Choral Society’s 2008 recording of the Bach Mass in B Minor, and on Matt Messina’s 2000 album from Sapristi Productions, The Boy Who Held the World in the lyrical song “Adonde Fuiste”.

 Ms. Knapp earned her Bachelor of Music degree from the University of Wisconsin-Madison and studied in the Master’s program in music at the University of Washington.
-She currently resides in Bellevue, WA and is part of the musicians’ collective Northwest Artists.
+She currently resides in Renton, WA and is part of the musicians’ collective Northwest Artists.